SRP

 This is relevant for applicants who trained overseas and

 For overseas applicants who meet criteria for SRP membership, you will need to demonstrate that you have English language competency and the requisite knowledge and skills to practise within the Singapore context.
 The latter can be verified through a period of supervision provided by SRP-Approved supervisors.
+Provide relevant documentary evidence when applying.

 Requirements for Continued Registration

-Registered Psychologists must uphold the SPS Code of Professional Ethics.
+Registered Psychologists must uphold the SPS Code of Ethics.
 They should provide psychological services only in their respective areas of competence.
-Disciplinary measures may be taken by the SPS Council toward any members who violate the SPS Code of Professional Ethics
+Disciplinary measures may be taken by the SPS Council toward any members who violate the SPS Code of Ethics

-3. Pay the annual membership fee.
+3. Pay the Annual Membership Fee

 Frequently asked questions